-The short-term investments mainly represent investments during the year ended December 31, 2014 in equity securities publicly traded on the Shanghai Stock Exchange and Shenzhen Stock Exchange and money market instrument, which are expected to be realized in cash during the next 12 months.
+The short-term investments represent investments in real estate investment trusts ("REITs") publicly traded on the Hong Kong Stock Exchange, money market instruments and equity securities publicly traded on the Shanghai Stock Exchange and Shenzhen Stock Exchange, which are expected to be realized in cash during the next 12 months.
 The Company accounts for the short-term investments in accordance with ASC subtopic 320-10 ("ASC 320-10"), Investments-Debt and Equity Securities: Overall.
-The Company classified the investment in equity securities and money market instrument as trading securities which are bought and held principally for the purpose of selling them in the near term.
+The Company classified the REITs, investment in equity securities and money market instruments as trading securities which are bought and held principally for the purpose of selling them in the near term.
 The Company uses quoted prices in active markets for identical assets (consistent with the Level 1 definition in the fair value hierarchy) to measure the fair value of its investments on a recurring basis pursuant to ASC 820, Fair Value Measurement.

-The realized gains, and unrealized holding gains presented in the accompanying statements of comprehensive income are related to trading securities held as of December 31, 2014.
+The realized gains, and unrealized losses presented in the accompanying statements of comprehensive income are related to trading securities held as of December 31, 2015.

-The following summarizes the short-term investments measured at fair value at December 31, 2014:
+The following summarizes the short-term investments measured at fair value at December 31, 2014 and 2015: